-Alan has represented Microsoft Corporation in connection with its $26.2 billion acquisition of LinkedIn, $7.2 billion acquisition of Nokia’s phone business, its acquisition of Skype for $8.5 billion in cash from the investor group led by Silver Lake and in its investment in Barnes & Noble’s Nook business, as well as in its approach to Yahoo!
+Alan has represented Microsoft Corporation in connection with its $28.2 billion acquisition of LinkedIn, its $7.2 billion acquisition of Nokia’s phone business, its acquisition of Skype for $8.5 billion in cash from the investor group led by Silver Lake and in its investment in Barnes & Noble’s Nook business, as well as in its approach to Yahoo!
 Inc.

-In addition, he recently represented Aetna’s Board of Directors in connection with CVS Health’s acquisition of Aetna for $78 billion; The ADT Corporation in its $15 billion sale to Apollo Group Management; Johnson Controls in the sale of its Scott Safety business to 3M for approximately $2 billion and Tyco International Ltd. in connection with a number of transactions including its $20 billion merger with Johnson Controls, Inc.; its separation into three independent, publicly traded companies and the multibillion-dollar merger of its Flow Control business with Pentair, Inc.; its acquisition of Chemguard, Inc.; its $300 million acquisition of a 75% equity stake in privately held KEF Holdings Ltd.; its $2 billion cash and stock acquisition of Brink’s Home Security Holdings, Inc., now operating as Broadview Security and its sale of a majority interest in its Electrical & Metal Products business.
-He also recently represented Best Buy in a take-private offer by its founder and former chairman.
+In addition, he recently represented Aetna’s Board of Directors in connection with CVS Health’s acquisition of Aetna for $78 billion; The ADT Corporation in its $15 billion sale to Apollo Group Management; Johnson Controls in the sale of its Scott Safety business to 3M for approximately $2 billion and Tyco International Ltd. in connection with a number of transactions, including its $20 billion merger with Johnson Controls, Inc.; its separation into three independent, publicly traded companies and the multibillion-dollar merger of its Flow Control business with Pentair, Inc.; its acquisition of Chemguard, Inc.; its $300 million acquisition of a 75% equity stake in privately held KEF Holdings Ltd.; its $2 billion cash and stock acquisition of Brink’s Home Security Holdings, Inc., now operating as Broadview Security and its sale of a majority interest in its Electrical & Metal Products business.
+He also represented Best Buy in a take-private offer by its founder and former chairman.

 Alan is the past Co-Chair of the International Bar Association’s Corporate and M&A Law Committee.
 For the past seven years, he has chaired the International Bar Association’s Annual International Mergers and Acquisitions Conference in New York City.

 Alan recently authored a chapter entitled “Avoiding the Pitfalls and Reaping the Benefits of Cross-Border M&A Deals” in Structuring International M&A Deals: Leading Lawyers on Managing Mergers & Acquisitions in a Global Environment, published by Aspatore Books, a Thomson-Reuters business.